September 21st 2020

-The workshop aims to identify advances in mathematical methodologies that have been used for attribution science, highlight key applications of attribution science in climate modelling, and explore the legal cases seeking redress for climate-change related loss and damage.
+The workshop aims to identify advances in mathematical methodologies that have been used for attribution science, highlight key applications of attribution science in climate modelling, and explore the legal cases seeking redress for climate-change related loss and damage as well as enhanced mitigation and adaptation efforts.
 The audience will consist of mathematics researchers, climate scientists, and a small number of lawyers looking to learn more about current methods in attribution science with the ultimate aim of informing policy.

 Attribution science consists of modelling the mechanisms of long-term trends, extreme events, and climate impacts.
 Assessing the cause of these changes draws on the mathematical disciplines of extreme value analysis, decision science, sensitivity analysis, and causal inference.
 In addition to these mathematical disciplines, understanding what mathematical models hold legal weight is an important aspect of this workshop.
 The workshop will focus on an interdisciplinary effort between mathematics, law, and climate sciences.